 SAM is dedicated to Moving Fitchburg Forward... and it shows through her work and experience:

-- Started a Non-Profit Friends of Fitchburg DOGS, Inc & wrote a $250k grant for our new Fitchburg Dog Park, breaking ground in Spring 2018.
+Started a Non-Profit Friends of Fitchburg DOGS, Inc & wrote a $250k grant for our new Fitchburg Dog Park, completed in August 2018.

 Raised in Fitchburg, Committed to Fitchburg's Future

 Full List of Council Committee Members (after Councilor Donnelly appointed by Council)

 Beauchemin (4) Public Safety, Public Works, Finance, City Property

 Clark (3) Legislative Affairs, Appointments, Public Works

 Donnelly (3) C- Records, Legislative Affairs, Public Safety

 Fleming (4) C- Economic Development, Public Works, City Property, Appointments

 Green (4) C-Public Safety, Economic Development, City Property, Appointments